Kalikoze/be_resources/module3/assessments/whats_in_my_food.md

 (Note: Use the existing search form)
 And I click "Search"
 Then I should be on page "/foods"
 Then I should see a total of the number of items returned by the search.
-(26204 for sweet potatoes) Then I should see a list of ten foods that contain the ingredient "sweet potatoes"
+Then I should see a list of ten foods that contain the ingredient "sweet potatoes"

 And for each of the foods I should see: